zilliztech/zdoc/docs/tutorials/pipelines/run-pipelines.md

 ```

-The field`doc_name`plays a crucial role in document deduplication within Zilliz Cloud Ingestion pipelines.
+The field `doc_name` plays a crucial role in document deduplication within Zilliz Cloud Ingestion pipelines.

-- Overwriting Documents: If two documents have the same`doc_name`in separate Ingestions, the document from the first Ingestion will be overwritten by the one in the second Ingestion.
+- Overwriting Documents: If two documents have the same `doc_name` in separate Ingestions, the document from the first Ingestion will be overwritten by the one in the second Ingestion.

-- Duplicate Documents: Conversely, if identical documents are assigned different`doc_name`values, they will be ingested as separate entities.
+- Duplicate Documents: Conversely, if identical documents are assigned different `doc_name` values, they will be ingested as separate entities.
 This means the same content could be stored twice in the database.

 ## Run a Search pipeline{#run-a-search-pipeline}

-The following example runs the Search pipeline named `my_text_search_pipeline` (assuming its Pipeline ID is `pipe-26a18a66ffc8c0edfdb874`).
+The following example runs the Search pipeline named `my_text_search_pipeline` (assuming its `pipelineId` is `pipe-26a18a66ffc8c0edfdb874`).
 The query text is "How many collections can a cluster with more than 8 CUs hold?".

-The query input field name should be consistent with what you defined when adding the SEARCH_DOC_CHUNK function.
+The query input field name should be consistent with what you defined when adding the **SEARCH_DOC_CHUNK** function.
 The `limit` parameter defines the number of results to return in a vector similarity search.
 The maximum value of the `limit` parameter is 100.

 ```bash
 curl --request POST \